 Veneering involves covering the outer surface of a tooth with porcelain plates 0.2-0.5 mm thick, both in the area of one tooth and in total rehabilitation.
 Through veneers it is possible to correct the shape, size and color of the tooth.
 This method is actively used in aesthetic dentistry and allows us to correct teeth with minimal loss of tissue.

 Veneer 360 is functionally the same as the classic veneer.
-The only difference is that in the case of Veneer 360, the entire surface of the tooth is covered with thin porcelain plates, which protects the natural tissue of the tooth from all undesirable and harmful factors: bruxism, large amounts of tobacco, pigmented food, coffee, etc.
+The only difference is that in the case of Veneer 360, the entire surface of the tooth is covered with thin porcelain plates, which protects natural tooth tissue from all undesirable and harmful factors: bruxism, large amounts of tobacco, pigmented food, coffee, etc.

 Its advantage lies in the color fastness.
 Unlike therapeutic (stained) restorations, veneer does not change color and does not lose its gloss, it is possible to lighten the teeth with several tones.

 Many people suffer from teeth of unequal size and shape, which creates aesthetic discomfort for a person.
 Veneers change the shape and size of the tooth, as well as fill in the tremors and diastemas.